How to Repurpose Junk into Furniture: From Bikes to Industrial Parts

 Got junk?
 Of course you do.
 Everyone has junk that they want to get rid of.
 Maybe it’s a bicycle you no longer ride, a broken fan, or a piece-of-junk car riding out its last miles.
 But before you rid yourself of your so-called useless items, consider their usefulness in their second lives.
 Items that you may think are too industrial or outdated to be repurposed into practical household objects can in fact be reborn.
-Many pieces of junk go on to become unique pieces of furniture and home accessories.
+Many pieces of so-called trash go on to become unique pieces of furniture and home accessories.
+You, too, can repurpose junk into cool objects you actually love.

 If nobody wants your old bike, consider using the frame as a clock.
 Strip the paint away until the metal returns to its original color, or just paint it a neutral color.
 Then find a clock that’s similar in diameter to the bike’s wheels, and swap one wheel out for the clock.
 Of course, since having a whole bike in a living space is impractical for most people, you could simply add a few numbers and clock mechanisms to the center of a wheel to create an unusual timepiece.
 For instance, the blades from a malfunctioned fan and a bike wheel could be combined to make a very special clock.